12 Apr People, Process and Technology (Why Technology is Always Last)

 We at SCM Connections would love to show you our “People, Process and Technology” slide.

-Everybody has one; they make you write it before you can receive your official consultant’s license*.
+Everybody has a people process technology slide; they make you write it before you can receive your official consultant’s license*.
 But let’s go beyond the boilerplate and really explore why, of these 3 key points for your business, technology always is and always will be the last one listed.

 Somewhere along the line we lost track of the fact that technology should work for people, and not the other way around.
 One day I will write a thesis about how an entire generation of supply chain planners have no idea how to actually plan.
 Anyone that became a planner between 2001 and 2016 works at the mercy of their systems.
 But, all that is about to change…